Building Liam, the Litigation Risk Analyzer AI Agent Liam is designed to: Monitor business activities...

 - Change Management: Ensuring smooth transitions during agent updates or migrations.

-Building “Felix,” the Feedback Analyzer AI Agent Define Project Scope Felix’s key tasks: Collect Feedback:...
+Building “Xavier,” the Cross-Sell Expert AI Agent Define Project Scope Xavier’s core objectives: Collect customer...